Guangzhen-Jin/rcac-docs/docs/blog/posts/Addressing-RStudio-Server-Timeouts-issue.md

 1. Navigate to the current RStudio session in Open OnDemand.
 2. Click on the session ID to open the session folder.
-3. Locate the connection.yml file within the session folder.
+3. Locate the `connection.yml` file within the session folder.
 4. Open it to find the session-specific password.
 5. Then, use your Purdue account username in the "Username" field.
-6. Enter the password retrieved from the connection.yml file.
+6. Enter the password retrieved from the `connection.yml` file.

 P.S.
 If you could not open the page after re-login and saw the web url ended with `/appUri`, delete `/appUri` and retry with the remaining url.

-These steps can be done by the user.